lewis-carson/dissertation/litrev/manifold.md

 ## Why people talk about a “chess position manifold”
 - The full space of chess states is combinatorial and huge (legal positions vs. all possible bitboard patterns), but plausible human/computer-play positions are far fewer and structured.
 - Intuitively, plausible positions occupy a much smaller region in the full encoding space — they have rules, piece patterns, pawn structures, typical development phases, etc. That concentration behaves like a manifold (or at least a low‑dimensional structure) which you can try to learn.
-- Modeling that structure helps: realistic sampling, generating synthetic but plausible positions, and designing sampling strategies that prioritize informative regions.
+- Modeling that structure helps: realistic sampling, generating plausible positions, and designing sampling strategies that prioritize informative regions.

 ## Practical implications for your project
 - If positions lie (approximately) on a manifold, a generative model (VAE/flow) can estimate density or learn latent coordinates.
 Those can be used for: